almasdelic/blog_project/README.md

   - Change password and username
   - Reset password

-The is my first big project using CRUD functions.
+This is my first big project using CRUD functions.